-The minimum contribution to get started with a CollegeChoice 529 Savings Plan is very low—just $25.
-This allows families to get started with a modest investment.
+The minimum contribution to get started with a CollegeChoice 529 Savings Plan is just $25, allowing families near the poverty line to get started with a modest investment.
 Anyone over the age of 18, who is either a U.S. citizen or legal resident, can make contributions to a plan, even if they live outside of the state.
 Indiana caps the size of such funds at a maximum of $298,000.

 Indiana does not have age restrictions, nor does it require a student to attend college within a certain amount of years after graduation.
-If your child decides to work for a few years before going to school, the 529 plan will stay in place for their use.
-If your child decides they don't want to go to college at all, the savings can still be used.
+If a student decides to work for a few years before going to school, the state's 529 plans will stay intact for their eventual benefit.
+If a student decides they want to discontinue their formal education altogether, these savings can still be put to good, academic use.